AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

     * Included in the CSR must be the DNS resolvable name for the current domain of the EST Client
     * Appropriate values for the remaining CSR fields should be used
 5. The EST Client should send each CSR to the EST Server
-    * The EST Client must provide the Manufacturer issued certificate during the TLS handshake, if valid
+    * The EST Client must provide the manufacturer issued certificate during the TLS handshake, if valid
     * The EST Server will use the TLS Client Certificate to validate whether the EST Client is authorized to be issued with a TLS Server Certificate.
 If the EST Client is validated the EST Server will return a signed TLS Certificate
-6. The EST Client should provide the returned TLS Certificate and the corresponding chain of trust for all future request to its NMOS APIs
+6. The EST Client should provide the returned TLS Certificate and the corresponding chain of trust in all future responses returned by its NMOS APIs

-The workflow if no valid Manufacturer TLS Client Certificate is present or if EST Client is moved to a new network are covered in detail in the following [sections](#est-client).
+The workflow if no valid manufacturer TLS Client Certificate is present or if EST Client is moved to a new network are covered in detail in the following [sections](#est-client).

 ![NMOS EST WorkFlow](images/nmos_est_workflow.png)